 - United Nations High Commissioner for Refugees (UNHCR) which runs the Dzaleka refugee camp near Dowa.

-- African Vision Malawi (www.africanvision.org.uk), known in Malawi as the Landirani Trust, a UK charity which aims to create lasting change for children and vulnerable people in a 400km2 area north west of Lilongwe.
+- African Vision Malawi (www.africanvision.org.uk), a UK charity which aims to create lasting change for children and vulnerable people in a 400km2 area north west of Lilongwe.

 - St John of God Hospitaller Services (www.sjog.mw), a UK charity with an Order in Malawi which provides health and social care to sick, vulnerable and disadvantaged people.

-Completing and implementing the QMS over the next four years will enable us to build and secure the capacity and quality of the prosthetic and orthotic service at the centre for the long-term and that is a top priority.
+Completing and implementing the QMS over the period leading up to the handover will enable us to build and secure the capacity and quality of the prosthetic and orthotic service at the centre for the long-term and that is a top priority.